wandb/docs/docs/guides/tables/tables-create.md

 displayed_sidebar: default
 ---

-# Create a Table
+# Create a table

 Unlike traditional spreadsheets, Tables support numerous types of data.
-This includes scalar values, strings, numpy arrays, and most subclasses of `wandb.data_types.Media`.
+This includes scalar values, strings, NumPy arrays, and most subclasses of `wandb.data_types.Media`.
 You can embed `Images`, `Video`, `Audio`, and other sorts of rich, annotated media directly in Tables, alongside other traditional scalar values.